 Having an office job that requires sitting at a desk for long, extended periods of time, while not involving physical labor, is still hard on the body.
 Joints and muscles get sore and strained.
 Repetitive motions, like typing, can cause stress to joints.
 Wrists, backs, and necks are all in the line of fire when it comes to musculoskeletal disorders, or MSDs.
 Some MSDs you might have heard of are carpal tunnel, lower back injuries or strains, and tendonitis.

-As an employer, having an employee suffer pain because of their job could mean a potential workers’ comp claim.
 But the good news is that there are things you can to do to take some of the strain off of your desk-bound employees’ bodies.
 You can help make your employees more comfortable and reduce their risk of injury.

 It’s called ergonomics.